This post may contain eBay affiliate links. Please read our disclosure policy.

 Purple and orange smoke-like clouds commingle with window panes and indecipherable lettering.
 No card exemplifies the genuinely strange nature of Upper Deck Fanimation’s earliest set quite like this one.

 The 1992 Larry Bird Upper Deck Fanimation #507 features Larry on his own, apparently facing the same gauntlet MJ did in his #506 card.
 Bird (aka “Birdman”) wears the same green-and-white outfit he does in his joint card with Jordan.
 The stakes appear higher this time as robotic nemeses extend their titanium arms to block Birdman’s shot (and who knows what else?).

 The hoop threads occupy the upper-left foreground, giving you an idea of what Birdman is shooting for.
 The contest takes place in some Mad Max-like arena befitting of 1992 Fanimation’s dystopian vibe.

 Trending: Best Luka Doncic Rookie Cards

-A bonkers product released in the height of the Junk Wax Era, do not anticipate retiring off of your 1992 Upper Deck Fanimation collection.
-Rather, temper your expectations before you sell or simply hold onto them—you’ll find few cards with more of a fun factor.
+A bonkers product released at the height of the Junk Wax Era, do not anticipate retiring from your 1992 Upper Deck Fanimation collection.
+Instead, temper your expectations before you sell or hold onto them—you’ll find few cards with more of a fun factor.

 Fanimation cards are conversation pieces.
 For those with an affinity for 90s-style comic book animation, they may be miniature artwork.

-In terms of ROI, though, you cannot reasonably expect massive returns from even the top Fanimation cards from the 1992 class.
-Names like Bird and Jordan are normally bankable assets in the trading card world—but these are not normal cards.
+In terms of ROI, you cannot reasonably expect massive returns from even the top Fanimation cards from the 1992 class.
+Names like Bird and Jordan are typically bankable assets in the trading card world—but these are not regular cards.

-You may find a rare investor willing to pony up a significant sum for a 1992 Fanimation standout.
-However, based on the general supply of and demand for these cards, it is a set best reserved for true, love-of-the-game hobbyists.
+A rare investor may be willing to pay a significant sum for a 1992 Fanimation standout.
+However, based on the general supply and demand for these cards, it is a set best reserved for true, love-of-the-game hobbyists.